syncfusion-content/xamarin-docs/Xamarin/SfListView/Layouts.md

 {% endhighlight%}
 {% endtabs %}

 The following screenshot shows the output of Grid layout.
-You can download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/ListViewGridLayout1923264609)
+You can download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/2.ListViewGridLayout2009216455)

 ![](SfListView_images/SfListView-GridLayout.png)

-### Customize SpanCount based on devices
+### Customize SpanCount Based on Devices

-The [SpanCount](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GridLayout~SpanCount.html) property of GridLayout can be customized based on platform specific to avoid squeezed problem of listview item in tablet devices or windows desktop.
+The [SpanCount](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GridLayout~SpanCount.html) property of [GridLayout](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GridLayout.html) can be customized based on platform specific to avoid squeezed problem of listview item in tablet devices or windows desktop.

 To customize the `SpanCount` specific to platform and devices, follow the code example:

 {% tabs %}
 {% highlight xaml %}